 Much like humidifiers, it’s best to use them with some type of tray or protective material underneath them.
 That way you’ll be sure to avoid problems from spilling water or water droplets produced by the output nozzle.

 In my personal experience, it really depends on the particular design and operation of the one you’ve bought.
-Some are messier than others when it comes how easy they are to spill and if they produce random water droplets that can fall on your furniture.
+Some are messier than others when it comes to how easy they are to spill and if they produce random water droplets that can fall on your furniture.

 Use water-safe surfaces or protective material

 As not everyone has a water-resistant table to use, find an item that’s water-resistant to cover the area around your diffuser.
-Pick one that’s large enough to cover the area around it by about 1/2 feet to 1 feet in size as a rule.
+Pick one that’s large enough to cover the area around it by about 1/2 feet to 1 foot in size as a rule.

 Yes, you can use a diffuser on the floor if you need to.
 They’ll still work well but not nearly as efficiently for filling your room with scent, so I would recommend against it.